 SHE THOUGHT IT

-Shadia Mansour was deep into politics and pro-Palestinian protests since a tender age and kept on researching the Palestine-Israel conflict and learning from her Arab roots until today.
+Shadia Mansour has been deeply into politics and pro-Palestinian protests from a tender age and is still researching the Palestine-Israel conflict and learning from her Arab roots today.

-She soon turned to hip-hop as a way of expressing (as hip-hop has tended to) what the establishment didn’t allow saying.
-From the beginning of the movement, Hip-hop has been used by the oppressed or outsiders to express experiences of injustice and to give voice to the silent sufferers: “From its roots in the South Bronx, the form has grown in numerous directions.
+She soon turned to hip-hop as a way of expressing what the establishment forbade being said (a tendency of hip-hop).
+From the beginning, the hip-hop movement has been used by the oppressed or outsiders to express experiences of injustice and to give voice to the silent sufferers: “From its roots in the South Bronx, the form has grown in numerous directions.
 Hip hop charts a familiar history of technological innovation mixed with social protest, and ultimately, commercialization.”¹ (p.
 2)

-Narrowing the topic to Palestinian hip-hop we could cite Finn expressing that:
+Narrowing the topic to Palestinian hip-hop we could cite Finn:

 Shadia went on to study performing arts in London and loved the stage.
-But she ended up making hip-hop her way of living.
+But she ended up making her living from hip-hop.

 From that moment she started working with different artists, most of them belonging to the Arab Diaspora.
-She sang choruses to a lot of songs and rapped in many others gaining a name for herself in the Hip-Hop world.
+She sang backing choruses for a lot of songs and rapped on many others, gaining a name for herself in the hip-hop world.
 Indeed, she is called “The first lady of Arab Hip-Hop”.
-But not all was easy since the Hip-hop world is dominated and inhabited mostly by men.
-First, as she explains for the Rolling Stone Magazine, she tried to sound like a man, dress like a man and act like one to fit into this scene⁵ (p.
+But it wasn’t all easy since the hip-hop world is dominated and inhabited mostly by men.
+First, as she explains to the Rolling Stone magazine, she tried to sound like a man, dress like a man and act like one to fit into this scene⁵ (p.
 61).
-But step by step she gained confidence in her femininity and found her way of existing, just as she is, in the hip-hop world.
+But step by step she gained confidence in her femininity and found her way of being, just as she is, in the hip-hop world.

-In 2007 she collaborated with the rapper Mahmoud Jreri from the DAM(Da Arab MC´s) hip-hop group.
-As BBC World states DAM is a “pioneer group of Palestinian rap, which sings in Arab, English and Hebrew and denounces in its lyrics realities like Palestine´s situation and the violence inflicted on women in the Arab society.”⁷ (p.
+In 2007 she collaborated with the rapper Mahmoud Jreri from the DAM(Da Arab MC’s) hip-hop group.
+As BBC World states DAM is a “pioneer group of Palestinian rap, who sings in Arabic, English and Hebrew and denounces in its lyrics realities like Palestine’s situation and the violence inflicted on women in Arab society.”⁷ (p.
 1) (My translation).